andrew/ultimate-awesome/README.md

 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [dev-stuff](https://github.com/patrykwozinski/dev-stuff) - 😎 Programming stuff for everyone.
 Collection of articles, videos about architecture, Domain Driven Design, microservices, testing etc.
 - [awesome-mac](https://github.com/xyNNN/awesome-mac) - A curated list of amazingly awesome macOS tools, applications and games.
+- [awesome-subgraphs](https://github.com/balakhonoff/awesome-subgraphs) - A curated list of awesome resources related to The Graph powered subgraph development.
 - [awesome-dart-pad](https://github.com/divyanshub024/awesome-dart-pad) - A curated list of awesome Flutter Dart Pad samples.
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
-- [awesome-subgraphs](https://github.com/balakhonoff/awesome-subgraphs) - A curated list of awesome resources related to The Graph powered subgraph development.
 - [Awesome-vehicle-re-identification](https://github.com/bismex/Awesome-vehicle-re-identification) - Awesome Vehicle Re-identification.
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [awesome-design.ai](https://github.com/shadowcz007/awesome-design.ai) - Useful resources for creating Design Artificial Intelligence.
 - [awesome-free-saas](https://github.com/tzhangchi/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
+- [awesome-football-analytics](https://github.com/diegopastor/awesome-football-analytics) - A curated list of football analytics awesome resources, articles, books and more!.
 - [Product-Management-and-Leadership](https://github.com/ElizaLo/Product-Management-and-Leadership) - Product Management and Leadership Guide.
 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
-- [awesome-football-analytics](https://github.com/diegopastor/awesome-football-analytics) - A curated list of football analytics awesome resources, articles, books and more!.
+- [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [awesome-TDA](https://github.com/FatemehTarashi/awesome-TDA) - A curated list of topological data analysis (TDA) resources and links.
 - [awesome-guitar](https://github.com/sfischer13/awesome-guitar) - :star: Useful resources for guitar players.
-- [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
+- [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-istio](https://github.com/mstrYoda/awesome-istio) - A curated list of Istio related tools, frameworks and articles.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.
+- [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [awesome-browser-extensions-and-apps](https://github.com/vitalets/awesome-browser-extensions-and-apps) - :zap:A curated list of awesome resources for building browser extensions and apps.
 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
-- [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.
 - [awesome-emotion](https://github.com/emotion-js/awesome-emotion) - A curated list of awesome stuff related to emotion.
 - [awesome-collection](https://github.com/flyhigher139/awesome-collection) - Yet another awesome collection.